ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_appenv.md

 <!-- Acrolinx: 2017-01-10 -->

-# Creating a simple Bluemix application to access a Cloudant database: the application environment
+# Creating a simple Bluemix application to access a {{site.data.keyword.cloudant_short_notm}} database: the application environment

 This section of the tutorial describes how to set up the application environment you must have for creating an {{site.data.keyword.Bluemix}} application.